mikolajroszak/qsp-protocol-node/doc/node-operator.md

 1. Create new project
     ![](node-operator/INFURA-01-CreateProject.png)

-1. Enter project name (we entered "qsp protocol node" as an example)
+1. Enter project name (we entered "Quantstamp Protocol Node" as an example)
     ![](node-operator/INFURA-02-ProjectName.png)
 1. After creating the project, you can see it on the dashboard
     ![](node-operator/INFURA-03-ProjectOnFirstPage.png)